LiliaFramework/Lilia/documentation/docs/hooks/database_persistence.md

 Called when a player attempts to rotate an inventory item.
 Return false to block rotating.

+**When Called**

+This hook is triggered when:
+- A player attempts to rotate an item in their inventory
+- Before item rotation is processed
+- During rotation validation checks
+- When item rotation permissions are evaluated

 **Parameters**

 * `client` (*Player*): Player rotating.